 Best Hostel in San Gil – Hotel Castillo Resort

 Hotel Castillo Resort is an amazing resort for a fraction of the price you would normally pay.
-With an outdoor swimming pool, tanning area, delicious buffet breakfast, and spacious rooms, this hotel/resort has great value-for-money.
+With an outdoor swimming pool, tanning area, delicious buffet breakfast, and spacious rooms, this hotel has great value for money.